w3f/Grants-Program/applications/API_Protocol.md

   ![img](https://raw.githubusercontent.com/APIProtocol/research/main/substrate.png)

   API Protocol is a blockchain project built on top of Substate 2.0.
-The construction of the underlying ecology of polkadot ecology is crucial to the success of API Protocol, API Protocol network is connected to polkadot ecology as a parachain of polkadot ecology, sharing the security and performance of polkadot ecology.
 The API Protocol network is connected to Polkadot as a parachain of Polkadot ecosystem, sharing the network security and performance brought by Polkadot's underlying consensus security and Substrate2.0, API Protocol is committed to become the underlying API monetization infrastructure to promote the development of Web 3.0.
 API Protocol will also join Polkadot's Relay chain at the right time to better serve developers in the Polkadot ecosystem.

   #### Off-Chain Features

-  As traditional external API services based on the prophecy machine are typically used to listen for blockchain events and trigger tasks based on conditions.
+  As traditional external API services based on the oracle machine are typically used to listen for blockchain events and trigger tasks based on conditions.
 When these tasks are executed, the execution results are submitted to the blockchain in the form of transactions.
 While this approach works, it still has some shortcomings in terms of security, scalability, and basic efficiency.
 This is why Substrate 2.0 has developed important features: off-chain functionality, including Off-Chain Worker, Off-Chain Storage, and Off-Chain Indexing, which help smart contracts gain access to reference data and event data, and API Protocol will use these features to help smart contracts gain access to external data through the API.

   ![img]( https://raw.githubusercontent.com/APIProtocol/research/main/off-chain.png)